jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 I already tried Genshin Impact, Wuthering Waves, and Blue Protocol.
 None of them
 1) ran nicely on my laptop
-2) gave me the same feeling / type of fun that kurtzpel did I am set on making this game unless something similar to Kurtzpel gets released.
+2) gave me the same feeling / type of fun that kurtzpel did

+I am set on making this game unless something similar to Kurtzpel gets released.
+No idea how I'm going to handle making the art style but I really want to make this game a thing.

 # Karnaugh map solver using a neural network
 Using the previous neural network coding idea maybe I could implement a karnaugh map solver that could take any inputs / outputs and reduce them to their simplest boolean formula using a karnaugh map.